Alexhb61/graph_algorithms/graph_isomorphism/Canonical_Spectral.md

   return is_permutation(V_t*U)
 ```
 ## Runtime:
-The runtime is cubic, because of computing the svd's; making them unique; and doing 1 matrix multiplication.
+The runtime is cubic, because of the roughly cubic runtime: computing the svd's; making them unique; and doing 1 matrix multiplication.
 ## Correctness:
 If G and H are not cospectral, they are not isomorphic and so the cospectral test handles that case.
 If G and H are isomorphic,